Hebrews 5:4-6 Commentary

 SO ALSO CHRIST DID NOT GLORIFY HIMSELF SO AS TO BECOME A HIGH PRIEST: Houtos kai o Christos ouch heauton edoxasen (3SAAI) genethenai (APN) archierea:

-So also (term of conclusion) - The writer is drawing a clear parallel with the Aaronic (Levitical) priesthood.
-Even as Aaron (and other Levitical priests) did not exalt themselves to the priesthood, so too Christ did not exalt Himself, but was appointed by His Father to be High Priest (as the writer has already alluded to - He 2:17-note, He 3:1-note, He 4:14-note).
+So (CSB = "in the same way") also - The writer is drawing a clear parallel with the Aaronic (Levitical) priesthood.
+Even as Aaron (and other Levitical priests) did not exalt themselves to the priesthood, so too Christ did not exalt Himself, but was appointed by His Father to be High Priest (as the writer has already alluded to - He 2:17+, He 3:1+, He 4:14+).
+What the writer is doing now is introducing the priesthood of Christ, beginning first with a comparison to Aaron.
+Just as Aaron did not seek the priesthood but was called by God, so too with Jesus Who was called by God, as substantiated with two OT quotes from the Psalms, passages that all Jews recognized as clearly Messianic.
+(Heb 5:5b and Heb 5:6)

 Marcus Dod makes the point that "The designation, “the Christ,” is introduced, because it might not have seemed so significant a statement if made of “Jesus”.
 It was not personal ambition that moved Christ.
 He did not come in His own name, nor did He seek to glorify Himself.
 See Jn 8:54; 5:31, 43; 17:5 (Hebrews 5 Commentary Online)